EricDallAgnol/EricDallAgnol/README.md

 Hello! 👋 I'm Éric, a fullstack developer driven to push technological boundaries.

-With a solid three-year banking background, I excel in crafting robust solutions that seamlessly integrate finance and technology, specializing in Atoti.
+With a solid four-year banking background, I excel in crafting robust solutions that seamlessly integrate finance and technology, specializing in Atoti.
 Fueled by curiosity, I'm on a journey to merge financial insights with cutting-edge IT solutions.
 Ready for new challenges, I seek ventures that foster both professional and personal growth !

 Beyond 9 to 5, I indulge in personal IT projects 💻, believing in the power of continuous learning 📖, and balance my interests as a sports enthusiast 🏃 and junior trader.